fivecodingfive/eon-mail-copilot/README.md

-# E.ON Mail Copilot - Local LLM assistant for analyzing and drafting customer emails.**
+# E.ON Mail Copilot - Local LLM assistant for analyzing and drafting customer emails

 This repository implements a initial proof-of-concept for semi-automated email handling at **E.ON**.
 The goal is to support Customer Agents (CAs) by analyzing incoming messages, generating draft replies, and providing stylistic variations — while the CA remains in control of the final answer.